MITLibraries/guides/misc/adr.md

 The [resource] (https://github.com/joelparkerhenderson/architecture-decision-record) contains additional information on ADRs and related tools.
 Example
 ADRs can be found in various local repositories in our GitHub (see, for example, [this ADR](https://raw.githubusercontent.com/MITLibraries/dspace-submission-service/main/docs/architecture-decisions/0004-metadata-json-spec.md)).

+It is recommended to use [adr-tools] (https://github.com/npryce/adr-tools) to follow the exisisting ADRs in our repos.

 In future, we hope to add specific guidelines that an ADR reviewer should consider when accepting an ADR pull request.